SalesforceLabs/OrgCheck/docs/install.md

 ## Step 2: Get it now!

 - Click on the "**Get It Now**" button on the previous page
-- Select the environnment you want to install OrgCheck to.
+- Select the environnment you want to install Org Check to.